 Your mind is telling you no, but your body’s telling you yes?
 Get your mentality on the same page as your body by adding some serrano peppers to a stir fry, jalapenos to guacamole, or cayenne pepper to your eggs.
 Why all the pepper?
 Each fruit contains a significant amount of capsaicin, the compound that makes tabasco sauce hot, releases chemicals that increase heart rate, mirrors signs of arousal, and revs up your libido.
 The bottom line?
 Munching on these spicy foods won’t only boost your metabolism, they will get you in the mood for the evening’s festivities and increase your duration in the sack, too.

-An apple a day doesn’t just keep the doctor away; it may also help to extend your sexual stamina.
+An apple a day doesn’t just keep the doctor away; it may also help to extend your stamina.
 It’s all thanks to apples’ high levels of quercetin, an antioxidant flavonoid that has been found to play a role in improving endurance.
-And since your body goes through many of the same physical changes during sex as it does during exercise—elevated heart rate, increased metabolism, burned calories, and muscle contractions—you can equate endurance with extending your time in bed.
+And since your body goes through many of the same physical changes during night joy as it does during exercise—elevated heart rate, increased metabolism, burned calories, and muscle contractions—you can equate endurance with extending your time in bed.
 According to Nashville-based nutritionist Sarah-Jane Bedwell, RD, LDN, quercetin “can help to create new mitochondria in the body’s cells and increase one’s oxidative capacity, which signifies the maximum amount of oxygen your muscles can use.”
 That’s not all.
 Quercetin can also help prevent the release of cortisone, which causes muscle breakdown, meaning you’ll be able to go at it longer without experiencing premature fatigue.

 If you like your food like you like your lovers—sweet and spicy—you’re in luck.
-Ginger is another food that can improve your sex life by aiding blood flow and improving artery health.
+Ginger is another food that can improve your night life by aiding blood flow and improving artery health.
 According to a study in the International Journal of Cardiology, consuming a mere teaspoon of the stuff a few times a week is all you need to reap the heart-healthy benefits.
 So, go ahead and place that second order of sushi this week—just don’t leave the ginger on your plate.